RESPOND

 Lord Laming’s inquiry found that twelve agencies had contact with Victoria.
 None acted decisively.

-"The extent of the failure to protect Victoria was lamentable.
-Tragically, it required nothing more than basic good practice."
-Lord Laming — Victoria ClimbiĆ© Inquiry, 2003
+“The extent of the failure to protect Victoria was lamentable.
+Tragically, it required nothing more than basic good practice.”

+…basic. good. practice.
 Policy existed.
-Protective capacity did not.
+Protective Capacity did not.

 Serious Case Review — Peter Connelly (2007)